moiot/gravity/docs/2.0/03-inputs-en.md

 It requirements for the source MySQL database:

 - The binlog in the GTID mode is enabled.
-- The DRC account is created and the replication related privilege and all the DRC privileges are granted.
+- The `_gravity` account is created and the replication related privilege are granted.
 - The corresponding tables in the source and target MySQL clusters are created.

 MySQL configuration items are as follows: